Fairblock/ArbitrumContracts/Readme.md

    - Note: In the current test setup, two bids are submitted.
 The bid values can be modified through changing the values on lines `97` and `99` of the `setup.sh` script.
 Moreover, the condition for the encryption and decryption is hardcoded as `1456` assuming the `id = 1` and `deadline = 456`.
 In order to modify this, the value should be changed on lines `91, 97, and 99` of the script.
 Also, on lines `107-108, 114, and 120` of the example. (`test-script/custom-test/examples/counter.rs`)

 ### Benchmarking
-The gas requirements for decrypting different data sizes on are represented below.
+The gas requirements for decrypting different data sizes on are represented below:

+on-chain decryption:
-![Required Gas for Different Data Sizes (on-chain decryption)](./gas-on.png)
+![Required Gas for Different Data Sizes (on-chain decryption)](./gas-on.png) off-chain decryption and on-chain submission of plain data:
 ![Required Gas for Different Data Sizes (off-chain decryption and on-chain submission of plain data)](./gas-off.png)